 Don't Wait To Begin Treatment

-The American Association of Orthodontists recommends visiting the orthodontist around age seven.
-By this age, most children have a mix of baby teeth and adult teeth, making it easier to diagnose and correct tooth and jaw problems sooner and without surgery.
+The American Association of Orthodontists recommends visiting the orthodontist when children are around seven years of age.
+By this time, most kids have a mix of baby teeth and adult teeth, making it easier to diagnose and correct tooth and jaw problems sooner and without surgery.

-Many children do NOT need early treatment, but there are some that REALLY do!
-By seeing all children close to the age of seven, we are able to catch the ones who really need orthodontic intervention before the problem gets worse and more difficult to correct.
+Many children do not require early orthodontic treatment, but a significant portion of children can benefit from preventive orthodontic measures!
+By seeing all children 7 years old and up, we can identify the kids who need orthodontic intervention before the problem gets worse and more difficult to correct.

 - Regulate the width of the upper and lower arches